Creating a custom Linux ISO

 sudo apt-get install genisoimage

-Once downloaded, unzip the file, unzip lunix-live.zip
+Once downloaded, unzip the file,

-Move the folder to the tmp
+Move the folder to the

-directory mv linux-live /tmp
+directorymv linux-live /tmp

-Now enter the folder, cd /tmp/linux-live
+Now enter the folder,

-Now edit the config file with some basic options regarding the ISO it will create nano config
+Now edit the config file with some basic options regarding the ISO it will create

 Your config should end up looking similar to the one below.
 The only parameters that need to be changed are the live kit name, which is a name of your choosing, along with the vmlinuz path.
-For most distributions, vmlinuz will be located in the root /
+For most distributions, vmlinuz will be located in the root/

-folder or in /boot
+folder or in/boot

-Once you have finished editing the file, save it and close it.
-Next, open the syslinux config file nano bootfiles/syslinux.cfg
+like it in the example.Once you have finished editing the file, save it and close it.
+Next, open the syslinux config file

 Once that has been added, save and exit the file.

-Make sure you are still in the linux-live
+Make sure you are still in the

-folder and run sudo ./build
+folder and runsudo ./build

 Linux live will now begin running and creating a copy of your OS.
 Please ensure you have enough space on your system to make a copy of itself.